International summer schools

 International summer schools usually range from one to six weeks in duration.
 As these programmes are offered during holiday periods, credits are not transferred back to Nottingham and in most cases you are free to study whatever is of interest to you.

-Available programmes vary from year to year, however we traditionally offer a range of summer schools across East and Southeast Asia, Europe and South America.
+Available programmes vary from year to year, however we traditionally offer a range of summer schools across East and Southeast Asia, Europe and Latin America.

-Please be aware the summer school opportunities for 2022 may change at any time for a number of reasons, including changes to arrangements with partner universities or other circumstances outside of the University’s control.
+- Please be aware the summer school opportunities for 2022 may change at any time for a number of reasons, including changes to arrangements with partner universities, travel restrictions or other circumstances outside of the university’s control.
 Every effort will be made to update this information as quickly as possible should a change occur.

 Which programmes can I apply for?

-For summer 2021, we had summer schools opportunities from partner universities in the following regions.
+For summer 2022, we have summer schools opportunities from partner universities in the following regions.

-Subject areas vary depending on each summer school, please see the individual partner university profiles for further information about each summer school.
+Subject areas vary depending on each summer school, some partner universities are offering in-person programmes and some are offering online programmes for summer 2022, please see the individual partner university profiles for further information about each summer school.

-There are a lot of advantages to participating in an online summer school.
+There are a lot of advantages to participating in either an in-person or an online summer school.
 Some of the key benefits include:

 - You can participate from wherever you’re based